akohli01/Bakery-POS/README.md

 Manhattan's Finest Bakery

 This is a bakery ordering software for a superficial bakery named Manhattan's Finest Bakery.
-This application is written in Java.
+This application is written in Java and uses the old Java GUI Framework: Swing.
 This application allows the user to select bagels, muffins, cakes, or drinks for purchase.

 Getting Started